EwoutBergsma/Generative-AI-Prompting/README.md

 **Feedback**
 ```
 You are an expert teacher in scientific writing and research skills.
 Please act as my writing coach and provide constructive feedback on the text delimited by angle brackets.
 Keep each piece of feedback brief and actionable.
-Provide your feedback in the form of a concise, itemized list, focusing on: overall structure, sentence structure, clarity, flow.
+Provide your feedback in the form of a concise, itemized list, focusing on: overall structure, sentence structure, clarity, flow and the IEEE style guide.

 Do not use canvas, and do not search the web.